runnersaw/Discrete-Hash-2015/README.md

 ## Collisions

-We found a collision attack for the current has function.
+We found a collision attack for the current hash function.
 The two inputs XXXXXXX0 00000000 00001000 XXXXXXX1 and XXXXXXX0 00000001 00000111 XXXXXXX1 will have the same output if the first 8 and the last 8 bits are the same with both inputs.

 This hash function is not suitable for cryptographic use.